un1xr00t/weathernotifier/README.md

 1. Download and install the Pushover app on your phone:
    - [Pushover for iOS](https://apps.apple.com/app/id506088175)
    - [Pushover for Android](https://play.google.com/store/apps/details?id=net.superblock.pushover)
+   - A computer (local or cloud) that is always powered on or scheduled to run the script
+   - GitHub account (optional, for version control and hosting)

 2. Sign up for a Pushover account on the app or [Pushover website](https://pushover.net/).